 At temperatures below -62°C, it is possible to transport or store food for an indefinite period, without loss of quality.
 Some products require changes in temperature during the transportation and the reefers with multi-temperatures system are needed in that case.
 The temperatures can be programmed at the beginning of the voyage.

-Refrigerated containers can be modified to suit the clients requirements with extra-options including alarms, digital displays and special doors which enables easy access to goods.
+Refrigerated shipping containers can be modified to suit the clients requirements with extra-options including alarms, digital displays and special doors which enables easy access to goods.

 See also refrigerated containers dimensions